-We'll now step through the data design process to create a Location class.
-Eventually, we'll want it to be able to represent things like the location of the start and finish in a rectangular-grid-based maze, as well as other locations both inside and outside the maze.
-(Why outside?
-Well, you'll need to be able to ask questions like "is this location inside or outside the maze?", which won't work very well if you can't even represent locations outside the maze!)
+We'll now step through the data design process to create a Location class, which is meant to represent Cartesian coordinates, points on a (discrete) Cartesian grid.
+Its purpose will (eventually) be to represent locations of the start and finish in a rectangular-grid-based maze, as well as other locations both inside and outside the maze.
 Keep that context in mind as you work through this process-it will make a difference in how you think about some of the pieces.